symfony/symfony-docs/reference/configuration/security.rst

 .. _reference-security-bcrypt:

-Using the BCrypt Password Encoder
+Using the Bcrypt Password Encoder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It uses the `bcrypt password hashing function`_ and it's recommended to use it